anjosmi/hello-world/README.md

 - Write a function that breaks up a string of words with no spaces into a string with the appropriate spaces.
 Say that you have a string "helloworld", this program will split it into a sentence "hello world".

-Questions you may ask to clarify expectations:
+Questions you may ask to clarify expectations and finalize your method signature:
 - What if I have an empty String?
 - What if there are more than 2 words?
 - What if there are only numbers?